 \subsection{Eligibility-Based Pruning}

 While much of the implementation of PBT is generic enough to handle any UI constraints, some heuristics make use of our knowledge about the types of constraints present in our test instances.
-In particular, we assume that the instances include only not-equals, at-most and at-least constraints, as in \cite{Basin2012,JOCO2014,Roy2015,WaLi10}.
+In particular, we assume that the instances include only not-equals, at-most and at-least constraints, as in \shortcite{Basin2012,JOCO2014,Roy2015,WaLi10}.
 Note that all of the methods discussed in this paper make use of this information -- which is a common practice when developing decision support systems.
 Hence, this makes our experiments more realistic and also helps to fairly compare all the approaches, as the old ones were already specialised.

-Since all our constraints are counting (i.e.\ restricting the number of distinct users to be assigned to the scope), we implemented incremental maintenance of corresponding counters for each at-most and at-least constraint.
-The implementation of line~\ref{line:extend-pattern} scans all the constraints with scopes including step $s$ and verifies which of the blocks in $\pattern$ can be extended with $s$ without violating the constraint.
+Since all our constraints are only restricting the number of distinct users to be assigned to the scope, we implemented incremental maintenance of corresponding counters for each at-most and at-least constraint.
+The implementation of line~\ref{line:extend-pattern} scans all the constraints with scopes that include step $s$ and verifies which of the blocks in $\pattern$ can be extended with $s$ without violating the constraint.
 Similarly, the algorithm considers creation of a new block $\{ s \}$.